siggnal460/nixos-config/README.md

 - **hosts**: Host-specific modules.
 For things such as setting hostnames and static IPs.
 Also contains each system's hardware-configuration.nix.
 - **secrets**: Per-host sops-nix yaml secret files.
 - **system**: System-wide modules.
   - baseline: Outlines of basic computer archetypes.
 In each baseline are also submodules pertaining to that archetype for more specialized functionality.
+Only one baseline should be used per machine, and submodules are only meant to work within that baseline.
     - console: Gaming console using Jovian and gamescope as the default interface.
     - htpc: Home Theater PC using Kodi as the default interface.
     - server: Headless, remotely-accessed machines running services.